Understanding the Coronavirus Crisis: Key Fiscal and Economic Indicators | Peter G. Peterson Foundation

 The continued economic recovery and reopening of businesses has been fueled by COVID relief programs and an accelerating vaccination effort.

 Cumulative Budget Deficit

-The federal deficit is expected to reach $2.3 trillion this year, the second highest amount ever.
+The federal deficit could reach $3.4 trillion this year, the highest amount ever recorded.

 The unemployment rate has improved from its peak of 14.7 percent in April 2020, which was the highest of any month since January 1948 — when data were first collected.

 $5.3 TrillionTotal Cost of Enacted Legislation to Date